lokesh-coder/Sodium/README.md

 ( Sodium is being updated with more flexible options.
+Releasing first version on 1st of march 2016.
 Waiting is worth! ) Sodium
 ======